darrel1925/TipCalculator/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
-- [x] Add the option to change the currency and language of the app.
+- [x] Add the option to change the type of currency and language of the app.
 - [x] Add a loading screen for the app while it's launching

 ## Video Walkthrough